 An EUR1 is used for countries where the EU has preferential trade agreements, an EUR1 is required so that it confirms the goods shipped of EU origin and the products can have preferential import duty applied to them.

-The IOE run training courses covering Certificates of Origin - Click here to find out more
+The Chartered Institute runs training courses covering certificates of origin - Click here to find out more

 Supplies of goods sent to the Channel Islands are regarded as exports for VAT purposes and may be zero-rated if the following conditions of proof of export are met: